Post on: January 7, 2019.

 Posted in: Read.

 I thought I had a pretty good diet.
 Yet, even the nutrition geek can be surprised.
-It all started after watching ‘That Sugar Film‘ one night with my adorable hubby (a beer and chicken-wing lover) one night.
+It all started after watching ‘That Sugar Film‘ with my adorable hubby (a beer and chicken-wing lover) one night.
 It blew my mind to look at food from his point of view…not the nutritionist.
 And, forever since our lives have changed.

 But, I Eat Okay…Right?

 Nearing 40, chasing two young kids around, crossing the country on book tour, while squeezing in yoga and competing in international ultimate frisbee tournaments, I thought my diet must be pretty good — I was still standing after all.

 But, after 6 months on our Sugar Challenge I was astonished by the change in my energy level, the swing in my food cravings, and the drop in my pant size.

 I promise this will be painless.
 It’s easy to do, and the results fantastic.
 It’s just 3 steps, each 3 days long.

 Then, you get to say “Hello!” to a smokin’ hot body, more energy, better clarity, digestive happiness, and a better diet…(and healthier kids too).